nicko7i/peercache-contrib/docs/README.md

 # An Example from another project.

-I took this directly from a different project to so what is possible using only simple markdown.
+I took this directly from a different project to show what is possible using only simple markdown.
 (Nick)

 # Table of Contents